Si6gma/jsLearning/README.md

 When I created this repository I already started this project and was done with 39 lectures, so I won't upload the things I've already done.
 #
 ## Overall Objective
 Able to make good looking websites for my own portfolio then go in competitions and have fun.
+Don't question why I made this.
 #
 ```
 Let's hope this goes well...